lifehaverdev/monygroupnext/audits-src/archive/sample-report.md

 **Severity:** Critical | **Status:** Open

-The upgrade proxy owner is hard-coded to the deployer’s externally-owned account, allowing unilateral upgrades without multisig approval.
+The upgrade proxy owner is hard-coded to the deployer's externally-owned account, allowing unilateral upgrades without multisig approval.

 **Recommendation:** Migrate ownership to a 2-of-3 multisig and enforce a mandatory delay via a timelock controller.